 Since the 1999 Columbine massacre, that issue has often been violent video games.
 So it should come as no surprise that we have already seen some speculation about whether the Washington Navy Yard shooter, Aaron Alexis, may have played violent games.

 I respect Dr. Bushman and understand that he speaks in good faith about his concerns regarding violent video games.
 Yet, the field he portrays in his op-ed is not one that I recognize.
-Research linking violent video games to even mild acts of aggression has been, at best, inconsistent and, as the Supreme Court noted in 2011
+Research linking violent video games to even mild acts of aggression has been, at best, inconsistent and, as the Supreme Court noted in 2011, often methodologically flawed.

 That’s not to say some good research isn’t being done, but it’s not possible for the research to clearly link playing violent games to mild aggression, let alone societal violence.
 Implying that laboratory research conducted with college students, no matter what the outcome, can be generalized to mass shooters is irresponsible.